 Connect Your Controller

-There are three different ways to connect your controller.
+There are three different ways to connect your Xbox One controller to your PC.
 The method you choose will depend on whether or not you want to go wireless and what type of controller you have.

 1. Using a USB Cable